Cook Like Czechs

 Instructions

-• Cover the bowl with a cloth and let rise in a warm place until the dough has doubled in volume.
-This will take about an hour or two, depending on room conditions.
+• First rise: Cover the bowl with a cloth or plastic wrap and let the dough rise in a warm spot until doubled in size, about 1-2 hours depending on room temperature.

-• Assembling nut rolls: Dump the raised dough onto a lightly floured surface and knead briefly.
-Divide into two halves, shape each into a small ball, and leave to rest for ten minutes.
+• Divide and rest again: Turn the risen dough out onto a lightly floured surface and knead briefly.
+Divide it into two equal pieces, shape each into a ball, and let them rest for 10 minutes, covered with a cloth.

-• Using a rolling pin, roll one rested ball of dough into a rectangle about 12 × 10 inches and about ¼ inch thick.
-Spread the walnut filling over the dough, leaving about an inch of space around the edges.
-An angled cake spatula makes the spreading easier.
+• Roll out the dough: Using a rolling pin, roll one ball of dough into a rectangle about 12 × 10 inches (30 × 25 cm) and ¼ inch (0.5-0.7 cm) thick.
+Spread half of the cooled walnut filling evenly over the surface, leaving a 1 inch (2.5 cm) border around the edges.
+An angled cake spatula makes spreading easier.

-• Egg wash: In a deep bowl, beat the egg with a fork.
-Using a pastry brush, brush the rolls on all sides.
+• Egg wash: In a small bowl, beat 1 egg yolk and 1 ½ Tablespoon half and half with a fork.
+Brush the rolls on all sides with the egg wash.

 Notes